qinyanjuidavid/Mictec_Django/README.md

    - on your editor should see that some additional files have been added, now i want you to cd into the project that you have created above for my case i will ***cd src***

-   - now i want you to run our project by typing ***python manage.py runserver*** on your terminal you should see something amazing. ***Now that is not magic, it's your talent and your hard work*** Copy paste the address that you see [Local Host](http://127.0.0.1:8000/) http://127.0.0.1:8000/ and paste it on your browsers url, You should see a congratulations message telling you that you have run django.
+   - now i want you to run our project by typing ***python manage.py runserver*** on your terminal you should see something amazing.
+Copy paste the address that you see [Local Host](http://127.0.0.1:8000/) http://127.0.0.1:8000/ and paste it on your browsers url, You should see a congratulations message telling you that you have run django.
+   > Now that is not magic, it's your talent and your hard work

    - Now get back to your terminal and you should see an error message
    > You have 18 unapplied migration(s).
 Your project may not work properly until you apply the migrations for app(s)

    - You can further access the admin panel by adding /admin to your url it should be something like ***http://127.0.0.1:8000/admin***.
 You should now be able to see a django admin login page.
+But you need to create a user that can login

+   -